nielsrhansen/msgl/quick-start.md

     ##       80     0.16         48          250
     ##      100     0.10         67          345

-**Take a look at the estimated models.** As we saw in the previous step the model with index 79 had the best cross validation error, we may take a look at the included features using the
+As we saw in the previous step the model with index 79 had the best cross validation error, we may take a look at the included features using the
     command:

 ``` r